 I hope it is not too late to book a visit to Santa Maria delle Grazie to look at Leonardo’s Last Supper.
 If one goes to see the cathedral then La Scala and Galleria Vittorio Emanuelle II is nearby.
 Pinacoteca di Brera, Biblioteca Ambrosiana and Sforza Castle seem to be unmissable.
 Shouldn’t one also see the mosaics in Basilica di San Lorenzo?
 It is beginning to get complicated.
 Please wish me luck.

 On my last Sunday in Spain I took the short day trip from Madrid to Toledo.
-This is really worth it, if you have the time, and the inclination to see one of the old capitals of Castile.
+This citadel is really worth visiting, if you have the time, and the inclination, to see one of the old capitals of Castile.
 One of the highlights is the immense cathedral filled with chapels and side-chambers.
 Apparently the reason why it is so large is that it was established by razing the old mosque, and wanted to build over the full area that it occupied.

 I took a ticket with an audio guide and meandered through the place, looking for the paintings by El Greco, Raphael, Murillo, Velazquez and Goya.
 After finding them, I followed the audio-guide’s whispered commands and came to the chapel you see above: dedicated to the new kings of Castile.
 The two sepulchres which you see in the featured photo belong to Henry III of Castile and his wife, grandparents of Isabel who, with Ferdinand, were instrumental in unifying Spain.
 All that is history.
 What I don’t understand is this business of three pillows.
 Wouldn’t that be too high for comfort?